Will your next Canon camera be liquid-cooled?

 In Canon’s just-published US patent application, the company describes several different potential designs for a ferrofluid cooling system in a camera, but they break into two main subtypes.

 They all work in the same basic way, however, using the magnetic field from one or more magnets in concert with the force of gravity to cause ferrofluid to flow through their conduits.
-As they do so, they pick heat from a chosen component(s) and then vent this on the cooling side of the loop as exhaust air.
+As they do so, they pick up heat from a chosen component(s) and then vent this on the cooling side of the loop as warm exhaust air.

-It’s reminiscent of a liquid cooling system in a gaming computer, except with a rather messier thermal carrier —but also one which can be fully sealed within a closed conduit with no need for a physical pumping mechanism (which saves precious space).
+It’s reminiscent of a liquid cooling system in a gaming computer, except with a rather messier thermal carrier fluid—but also one which can be fully sealed within a closed conduit with no need for a physical pumping mechanism (which saves precious space).

 Two possible systems: One active & one passive